Amuodmi/MichellePortfolio/README.md

 # Michelle's Portfolio README.md

-## Creating a Professional Website for Emmployment Opportunities
+## Creating a Professional Website for Employment Opportunities

 Created this website to showcase to employers my skills, past projects, and current ones.
 The more I learn, the more I will update this webpage in order to keep it current with my skillset.